sadedil/HorizontalPrivilegeEscalationDemo/README.md

 A *Roslyn Analyzer* is essentially another *.NET* project (*assembly* or a *NuGet package*), containing your rules.
 To create one, you simply need to make a class that inherits from `DiagnosticAnalyzer` and follow some patterns.
 Fortunately, *Visual Studio* offers a project template called **Analyzer with Code Fix (.NET Standard)** that can help you set up a basic analyzer.
 This template also includes a unit test project for testing your analyzers.

 > If you haven't worked with *Roslyn* before, digesting all the information you will be learning might be challenging at the beginning.
-But in the core, you can think of it like working with reflection (definitely not the same) but it allows you to work with code syntax, not runtime objects that are already compiled.
+But in the core, you can think of it like working with reflection (definitely not the same); it allows you to work with code syntax, not runtime objects that are already compiled.

 We won't dive deep into the details here; you can check the [GitHub project page](https://github.com/sadedil/HorizontalPrivilegeEscalationDemo) to see the code examples in action.
 In general, the workflow will be like this: